tim0-12432/ebay-tracker/README.md

 # One-day project

-A flask server which listens to mqtt topics and displays them on a webpage.
+A ebay tracker which tracks the latest products and prices from 'ebay Kleinanzeigen' and sends it to the MQTT broker for home automation.

 ## Use